 Steel is probably the most versatile material in the construction industry, which is not the case with wood.
 Steel can be molded into any shape, which makes it the preferred choice for designers and architects.
 They can use their wildest imaginations to build anything they want with steel.
 Nowadays, steel is being used everywhere.
 You name it, and it is possible with steel.

-Additionally, steel can be customized into more aesthetically pleasing structures.
+Additionally, steel can be custom-designed into more aesthetically pleasing structures.
 Although wood has the upper hand in giving the traditional aesthetic vibe, steel gives you the freedom to play with your ideas.

 Yes, just like everything else, steel has its downsides too.
 Wood is an excellent natural insulator, while steel’s insulating capacity is poor.
 Steel makes up for it with the multiple options for insulation which reduces the heating and cooling costs and thus, decreases carbon footprint.

 Moreover, steel rusts, but this is only a problem when steel is exposed to standing water for a significant amount of time.
-So, if your residence is in coastal regions, you should choose wood; else, you need not worry about it.
+So, if your residence is in coastal regions of North America, you should choose wood; otherwise, it shouldn’t be a problem.

-Overall, steel is a better option than wood when it comes to choosing the framing system of your construction project.
-Steel is reliable, robust, versatile, customizable, and cost-effective in the long run.
+Overall, steel and wood are very different.
+Steel is a better option than wood when it comes to choosing the building framing system for your construction project.
+Steel is reliable, robust, versatile, customizable, energy-efficient, and cost-effective in the long run.
 While wood is a natural insulator, it is vulnerable to fire, moisture, pest, termites, harsh weather, and much more.

 Maverick Steel Buildings offers top-notch prefabricated steel frames for all your needs.
 Our motto is to provide you with nothing but the best, keeping the environment safe at the same time.
 Reach out to our team of professionals to learn more and price your building.